PTegmark/Scratch-GANPaint/README.md

 This typically takes me about 3 minutes to do on my laptop, can be a pretty long time to have to wait just to see what effect your latest change to scratch-blocks had.
 But thankfully, the Scratch team has also created the blocks playground, which lets you view the changes you've made to scratch-blocks almost immediately.

-The blocks playground is a tool that lets you test out your Scratch blocks without having to run "npm run prepublish" on scratch-blocks and without you having to load scratch-gui.
-To access it, just open the file
+The blocks playground is a tool that lets you test out your Scratch blocks without having to run "npm run prepublish" in scratch-blocks, and without you having to load scratch-gui.
+To access it, just open the file "scratch-blocks/tests/vertical_playground.html" in your web browser.

-## How to make custom field types

-First off, what is a field type?
-A field type is
 NOT DONE